Cover photo by Daniel Sinoca on Unsplash

 Dr Jodie Lutkenhaus, chemical engineering professor and co-author of the paper, said, “If an electrode swells too much during cycling, then it can’t conduct electrons very well, and you lose all the performance.”

-“I believe there is a 1,000% difference in energy storage capacity depending on the electrolyte choice because of the swelling effects,” she added.
+“I believe there is a 1,000% difference in energy storage capacity depending on the electrolyte choice because of the swelling effects.”

-As reported in their paper, the electrodes – the redox-active non-conjugated radical polymers – are promising candidates for aqueous batteries due to the polymers’ high discharge voltage and fast redox kinetics.
+As reported in the paper, the electrodes – the redox-active non-conjugated radical polymers – are promising candidates for aqueous batteries due to the polymers’ high discharge voltage and fast redox kinetics.

 Nevertheless, there are still unresolved issues.
 Researchers stated that “little is known regarding the energy storage mechanism of these polymers in an aqueous environment.
 The reaction is complex and difficult to resolve because of the simultaneous transfer of electrons, ions, and water molecules.”